sphinx-doc/sphinx/Doc-3k/reference/expressions.rst

 known as interpolation).
 The syntax for string formatting is described in the Python Library Reference, section :ref:`string-formatting`.

-.. deprecated:: 2.3
-   The floor division operator, the modulo operator, and the :func:`divmod` function are no longer defined for complex numbers.
+The floor division operator, the modulo operator, and the :func:`divmod` function are not defined for complex numbers.
 Instead, convert to a floating point number using the :func:`abs` function if appropriate.

 .. index:: single: addition